mizrael/davidguida.net/src/_posts/2016-03-03-cqrs-on-commands-and-validation-part-2-the-base-handler.md

 Another very simple solution is to use a base class for the Command Handlers that takes an instance of IValidator as optional dependency and consumes it right before executing the command:

-as you can see in this case the validator returns a &#8220;result&#8221; object that exposes&nbsp;a boolean status flag&nbsp;and a list of errors that may have occurred.
+as you can see in this case the validator returns a "result" object that exposes&nbsp;a boolean status flag&nbsp;and a list of errors that may have occurred.
 If the validation fails a specific exception is thrown, containing the list of errors.

-If instead everything is ok, the protected method RunCommand() is executed, and that&#8217;s the only thing you have to implement in your Command Handlers 🙂
+If instead everything is ok, the protected method RunCommand() is executed, and that's the only thing you have to implement in your Command Handlers 🙂

 <div class="post-details-footer-widgets">
 </div>